 This post may contain affiliate links that will give me a commission at no additional charge to you.

-The Belleayre Mountain Ski Center, in New York (about a three-hour drive north of NYC) was labelled as “the best place to learn to ski in the East” by Skiing Magazine for a reason.
+The Belleayre Mountain Ski Center, in New York (about a three-hour drive north of NYC) was labeled as “One of the best places to learn to ski in the East” by Skiing Magazine for a reason.

 Ski Rentals and Lessons

-The ski resort has plenty of skis for rent and also offer a wide range of lessons, including private lessons and groups classes for all ages.
+The ski resort has plenty of skis for rent and also offers a wide range of lessons, including private lessons and group classes for all ages.